The Lauren & Mitchell Presser Contemporary Art Grant

 Out of the oil paintings, charcoal drawings, and sculptures featured in the show emerge a variety of figures of young women and girls, bears, horses, leopards, dogs and bitches, as well as monsters, demons and objects, some functional, some sharp and dangerous.
 At the heart of the exhibition space stands a sculptural object inspired by a war-game table that functions as a three-dimensional painting, expanding on the relationships between figures, objects, and their environments.

-Batia Kolton and Roni Fahima are the recipients of the The Lauren & Mitchell Presser Contemporary Art Grant for 2024
+Batia Kolton and Roni Fahima are the recipients of the The Lauren & Mitchell Presser Contemporary Art Grant As part of the June 2023 group of exhibitions

 רוני ובתיה